BMKME/Config-PR-Remediation-Bot/README.md

 🤖 DevOps Workflow Integration: Creates PRs, posts notifications to Slack/Microsoft Teams, and waits for human approval—fitting perfectly into your existing CI/CD governance.

 📜 Audit Trail: Logs every action—from alert to fix to merge—for compliance and debugging.

+## 🎯 Business Strategy with Dual Licensing

+This project employs a dual-licensing model to foster community growth while ensuring a sustainable path for enterprise-grade features and support.

+### Open Source (Apache 2.0) Benefits:
+*   **Community Growth**: Developers can use and contribute freely, fostering innovation.
+*   **GitHub Visibility**: Enhances discoverability and adoption within the open-source ecosystem.
+*   **Enterprise Evaluation**: Companies can evaluate the core platform before committing to commercial solutions.
+*   **Ecosystem Building**: Encourages integrations and extensions by the community.

+### Commercial License Benefits:
+*   **Revenue Stream**: Provides a sustainable business model through enterprise subscriptions and services.
+*   **Advanced Features**: Allows for the development of proprietary features tailored for large organizations.
+*   **Professional Support**: Offers Service Level Agreements (SLAs) and dedicated support channels.
+*   **Customization**: Enables tailored solutions and bespoke development for specific enterprise needs.

 🛠️ How It Works